 'Boris Bikes' cycle hire scheme extending into Battersea

-- Posted in: Blog, Lambeth, Kensington and Chelsea, Wandsworth, Hammersmith and Fulham
+- Posted in: News and blogs, Lambeth, Kensington and Chelsea, Wandsworth, Hammersmith and Fulham

 - Tagged with: Wandsworth, Battersea, Battersea Park, Putney, Boris bikes, Barclays Cycle Hire, bicycle hire scheme, local journeys